Hometown History: The Golden Blocks

 There is so much more to know about these remarkable people in Augusta’s history.

 There is also so much to be said for the people coming out of hundreds of years of slavery and heading into Jim Crow, that just refused to be held down and held back.
-Their determination to be well educated, to be entrepreneurs, to be successful: that legacy can still be felt today.
+Their drive and determination to be well educated, to be entrepreneurs, to be successful- that legacy can still be felt today.

 Hey Augusta– That’s just part of your Hometown History.